Renovation loan comparison chart.

 15% of after- improved value

-Consultant required Yes No No, but a Feasibility Study is required when hard costs exceed $75,000, structural repairs are being performed, or contractor is related to anyone in transaction No Yes No No, but a Feasibility Study is required when hard costs exceed $75,000, structural repairs are being performed, or contractor is related to anyone in transaction No No
+Consultant required Yes No No, but a Feasibility Study is required when hard costs exceed $75,000, structural repairs are being performed, or contractor is related to anyone in transaction Yes No No, but a Feasibility Study is required when hard costs exceed $75,000, structural repairs are being performed, or contractor is related to anyone in transaction No No

 Do-It Yourself(DIY), or Self-Help Allowed with limitations.
 Certain requirements must be met.
 Allowed with limitations.
 Certain requirements must be met.
 Allowed with limitations up to 10% of the "as completed" value of the property.
 Certain requirements must be met and (DIY) work items are limited to: